Tanmay4409/SME-Credit-Risk-Assessment-for-the-Unbanked-Using-Machine-Learning-MCA-/README.md

 **Quick Overview**
 - Streamlit app for model inference and visualization.
-- Notebook with data exploration and model training located in the `juypter` folder.
 - Large raw data and model artifacts are excluded from the repository (see Data & Model files).
 - SS:
   <img width="1470" height="800" alt="Img" src="https://github.com/user-attachments/assets/2ade378a-d90f-4f06-97ed-746c2d018909" />